 1) He was a Pharisee, i.e., a word meaning "separated one" (v.
 1).
 The Pharisees were a deeply religious group of never more than 6,000 individuals who were committed to observing every detail of the law as interpreted by the Scribes and teachers of the Law of Israel.
 To the Pharisees, it was not sufficient to keep the commandments as laid down by Moses in the first five books of the Bible.
-They wanted each commandment specifically defined and made into a rule.
+They wanted each commandment specifically defined and made into a rule; for instance, they wanted to know just what it meant not to work on the Sabbath.
+Could one go for a walk on the Sabbath?
+Would that be considered work?
+How far could one go for a walk?
+What could a person carry on such a walk?
+The Scribes wrote sixty-three volumes called the Talmud to explain and define such laws and rules for the Israelites to keep.
+A Sabbath day's journey as determined by the Scribes was 2,000 cubits (one thousand yards), but if a rope were tied across the end of a street, the whole road became one house, and a man could go another thousand yards beyond the end of the street.
+This is an example of how detailed and rigid these rules became.

 2) Not only was Nicodemus a Pharisee, but also he was one of the seventy members that made up the Jewish ruling council, the Sanhedrin.
-The Sanhedrin was the Supreme Court of the Jews, having jurisdiction over every Jew in the world.
+The Sanhedrin was the ruling Supreme Court of the Jews, having jurisdiction over every Jew in the world.

-3) He was Israel's teacher (v.
-10).
-Jesus knew who he was, as would every practicing Jewish person.
-This Scripture referring to Nicodemus as Israel's teacher has a definite article in the Greek language indicating that Nicodemus was the highest-ranked teacher in the nation.
-More than likely, he had many Scribes that looked to him for answers to many of the little rules that one had to keep being considered righteous as a Pharisee.
+3) He was Israel's teacher, Jesus said (Verse 10).
+Jesus knew who he was as would every practicing Jewish person.
+This Scripture referring to Nicodemus as Israel's teacher has a definite article in the Greek language indicating that Nicodemus was the highest ranked teacher in the nation.
+More than likely, he had many Scribes that looked to him for answers to many of the little rules that one had to keep to be considered righteous as a Pharisee.

-Question 1) Why would Nicodemus come to Jesus at night? (v.
-2).
+Question 1) Why would a man, such as Nicodemus, be coming to Jesus at night (v.
+2)?
 Even though Nicodemus was a scholar, he was seeking answers from Jesus.
-What do you think brought about this spiritual search?
+What do you imagine was happening in his life that caused this spiritual search?

 Why did he come at night?
-Perhaps it was because he saw how crowds clamored around Jesus during the day and how attentive the Lord was to the needs of those who daily came to him.
+Perhaps, it was because he saw how crowds clamored around Jesus during the day and how attentive Jesus was to the needs of those who daily came to him.
 He may have been merely trying to acquire some quality time with Jesus when He was not distracted by other things.
-It is also possible that a man such as Nicodemus had many responsibilities during the day and had little time to search for personal answers to the questions of his soul, so he sought out Jesus when his workday was done.
-The third possibility is that Nicodemus did not want opposition and ridicule from the other ruling elders of the Jews.
-He came at night so that others would not see him in his religious order, watching Jesus' every move during the day as He taught in the temple courts.
+It is also possible that a man such as Nicodemus had many responsibilities during the day and had little time to search for personal answers to the questions of his soul, so when his workday was done, he sought out Jesus.
+The third possibility is that Nicodemus did not want opposition and derision to come upon him from the other ruling elders of the Jews.
+He came at night so that others would not see him in his religious order that was watching Jesus' every move during the day as He taught in the temple courts.

 Nicodemus knew of the jealousy and hatred of the High Priest and others in the Sanhedrin toward Jesus.
-Later on, when Nicodemus found himself with other Pharisees trying to arrest Jesus, he tried to defend Jesus before the council of the Jews.
-Still, the others in the assembly who scorned Jesus shouted him down.
+Later on, when Nicodemus found himself with other Pharisees who were trying to arrest Jesus, he tried to defend Jesus before the council of the Jews, but the others in the assembly who scorned Jesus shouted him down.